rish987/trackswitch-manuform/README.md

 For this reason, most iterations of Dactyl Manuforms have been implemented primarily or entirely in Clojure and transpiled to OpenSCAD (`.scad`) using the [`scad-clj` package](https://github.com/farrellm/scad-clj) (you don't have to install this yourself, `lein auto generate` below should do it for you).
-For this transpilation, you will need an additonal piece of sofware called [leiningen](https://leiningen.org/).
+For this transpilation, you will need an additional piece of software called [leiningen](https://leiningen.org/).

 Once everything is installed, run
 ```bash